Buy A License Renew Your Boat Registration Pay Fines/Restitution

 Apply for Funding

 Local sponsors can submit applications for funding to LDWF as announced annually.
-The U.S. Fish and Wildlife Service (USFWS) typically releases the Notice of Funding Opportunity in August; applications are due to the USFWS in early December.
+The U.S. Fish and Wildlife Service (USFWS) typically releases the Notice of Funding Opportunity in August; applications are due to the USFWS in November.
 However, sponsors must submit applications to LDWF for review and evaluation at least a month prior to the USFWS application deadline.

 Applications must be completed and submitted online.
 Required supporting documentation includes: